-- Vermilion Creek sinkhole - Northwest Territories.
+- Vermillion Creek sinkhole - Northwest Territories.
 Very impressive and enormous sinkhole.

 - Alfred Creek Falls - British Columbia.
-Circa 700 meters tall and 30 meters wide fall droping off of the Alfred Glacier.
+Approximately 700 meters tall and 30 meters wide fall droping off of the Alfred Glacier.
 One of the highest falls in North America.

 - Deserted River Falls - British Columbia.
 Possibly the highest waterfall in North America, with 670 m single drop and several more cascades possibly totalling up to 830 meters.

 - Francis Falls - British Columbia.
 A powerful, approximately 650 metre high waterfall, belonging to a larger group of very impressive waterfalls.

 - Helmcken Falls - British Columbia.
 Beautiful, powerful waterfall, 141 m high vertical plunge.
 Average width - 15 meters.